 Subject to maximum weight/volume allowances and certain exclusions as detailed below, the University will pay the costs of moving your personal household effects from your current residence to Montreal.
 McGill will contract directly with the mover to include the following services:

 Subject to maximum weight/volume allowances and the exclusions detailed below.

 The most common exclusions are listed below.

-NOTE: This list is not exhaustive; if in doubt, check with your Relocation Administrator.
+NOTE: This list is not exhaustive; if in doubt, check with Relocation Administrator in APO.

 Procedures for arranging your move:

 On receiving notice that you have been hired, the Relocation Administrator will contact you to obtain your address and relevant information.
 A mover will be assigned to contact you to arrange for an estimate.

 The moving company will send the estimate for your move to the Relocation Administrator for approval.
 Once the estimate has been approved, no additions to your inventory can be made.
 Any extra charges will be at your expense.